fanluo12/LC/TwoPointers/README.md

 Although this is a number rather data structure, we can still use pointers idea First negative value would never be a palindrome number left = 0 and right = number. while (right > 0), each time we update left = left * 10 + right % 10 and right / 10 to see finally they equal or not.

+## 26. Remove Duplicates from Sorted Array
+Use left pointer(starts at 0 index) and right pointer(starts at 1 index) and while loop through right index until length While looping right index, if left index number is same as right index, right ++ until non-duplicate plcae.
+Then update left and switch with right position.
+Note we need to add a judgement to see if right out of bounds